gothic-hedge-society/fintech.trading.competition/README.md

 ### 15 Dec 2023: COMPETITION ENDS

-All of your end-of-day Net Account Values between 22 Sep and 15 Dec will be used in the calculation of your scores, with 15 Dec being the final date.
+All of your end-of-day Net Account Values between 01 Oct and 15 Dec will be used in the calculation of your scores, with 15 Dec being the final date.
 After that day the competition will be over and winners will be declared.